Updated: December 16, 2022.

 Q: How many doses of the vaccine will I need?

 This depends on the vaccine you first receive.
-The Pfizer and Moderna vaccines each require two doses.
+Most vaccines require two doses.
 The two doses must be of the same vaccine and from the same manufacturer, so it's best to get your second dose from the same place you receive your first dose.
-The recommended timeframe for the second dose of Pfizer is 21 days after the first shot; for the Moderna vaccine it’s 28 days later.
+It is now recommended to get booster shots as well.

-The Janssen vaccine (also called the Johnson & Johnson vaccine) is a single-dose vaccine, so you will not need a second dose.
+The Janssen vaccine (also called the Johnson & Johnson vaccine) is a single-dose vaccine for the initial vaccine.
+The Janssen vaccine is now only recommended if you don’t have access to the other vaccines or otherwise would not receive a COVID-19 vaccine.

 Q: What should I do if I did not receive my vaccination card—or I lost it?